wtsi-hgi/lurge/docs/outline.md

     - iterates over mpistat file for the second time (finding files affected by vaults)
         - if the inode of the file was used in a vault, fill out the `VaultPuppet` with more information, this time from the actual file itself
     - creates a LDAP connection, and asks it for the HumGen groups (`utils/ldap.py`)
-    - lets the VaultPuppet tidy itself up, and fill out extra details, such as using LDAP (`lurge_types/vault.py`)
+    - lets the VaultPuppet tidy itself up, and fill out extra details, such as using LDAP (`lurge_types/vault.py`) and replacing the full filepath with a human readable one
 - creates a SQL connection to the database
 - writes all its info to the database (`db/puppeteer.py`)
     - gets groups, volumes and actions (Keep, Archive) from the database for their foreign keys